 (?i)^(spring|summer|fall|winter)_sale_2025$

 Case-insensitive match for seasonal campaign names, anchored so "spring_sale_2025_final" wouldn't match.
+If you're auditing an inconsistent UTM set in the first place, the free UTM builder lints casing drift before campaigns ever launch.

 Match product category pages only: